 Around that time, I also managed to transport my friends Loren and Stacey, our rock climbing gear, and Stacey’s mountain bike all in the same car.
-That definitely was not legal, but we only had to go less than a mile.
+Fortunately, we only had to go less than a mile.
 The mountain bike was attached to the MGB bicycle rack I designed in college, similar to how I transported my road bike thousands of miles to numerous events.
-Also a mountain bike.

-In a prior post I have already demonstrated how the ’69 MGB was able to transport a bike box.
+In a prior post, I had already demonstrated how the ’69 MGB was able to transport a bike box.
 Or move a mountain bike, a ton of boxes AND a recumbent bicycle simultaneously.

 The 1991 Alfa Romeo Spider was just as utilitarian.
 Here it is transporting my road bike and most of my worldly possessions shortly after I sold my San Francisco Bay Area home and embarked on the Great American Road Trip.
 It was also able to carry a ladder my new home, many months later.

 That was back in 2005.
 Nowadays, being far removed from being a poor college student, I am happy to use my “second car”—i.e., a rental car—for carrying big stuff.
 Or hiring movers instead, as in the case of a piano purchase.

 Yet, this year, it was just more convenient to use my primary vehicle for a couple of errands.
 Such as Teeter transporting several 10-feet long pieces of 2″ inside-diameter PVC pipe:

 Transporting the tree back home actually turned out to be something of a mini-epic.
 This is not because of the tree’s height, but because it started raining hard shortly into the 30-minute drive.

 Well, at least that kept the tree hydrated.